Warm Up With Purpose

 - Feel your bodyweight on the ground with the connected appendage

-A Warm-Up Template To Start With
+A Warm-Up Routine To Start With

 Here’s the breakdown of what we covered in the video.